solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 failed transaction replay, runtime modifications are necessary.

-Any transaction failing the usual `check_hash_age` validation will be tested for using a Durable Transaction Nonce.
+Any transaction failing the usual `check_hash_age` validation will be tested for a Durable Transaction Nonce.
 This test is TBD, some options:

-  1) Require that the `Nonce` instruction be the first in the TX
+  1) Require that the `Nonce` instruction be the first in the transaction
     * + No ABI changes
     * + Fast and simple
     * - Sets a precedent that may lead to incompatible instruction combinations
-  2) Blind search for a `Nonce` instruction over all instructions in the TX
+  2) Blind search for a `Nonce` instruction over all instructions in the transaction
     * + No ABI changes
     * - Potentially slow
-  3) [2], but guarded by a TX flag
+  3) [2], but guarded by a transaction flag
     * - ABI changes
     * - Wire size increase
     * + We'll probably end up with some sort of flags eventually anyway